Rage Against The Machine, Travis Scott, Frank Ocean to headline Coachella 2020

 — Coachella (@coachella) January 3, 2020

 Weekend 1 of Coachella 2020 (April 10 to 12) is sold out.
 Registration for weekend 2 pre-sale is available now at the festival’s official website.
-Pre-sale begins Monday (January 6) at 8pm BST (12pm Pacific Time).
+Pre-sale begins Monday (January 6) at 6am AEST (12pm Pacific Time).

 The full announcement comes shortly after the festival drip-fed light-hearted hints to fans on Twitter.
 One notable name missing from the lineup is the newly reunited My Chemical Romance, who had been rumoured to be playing the Indio, California festival.